The power of ctmbDNA

-The diagnostic implications of microbiome markers in tissue and liquid biopsies are endless.
-As the only cancer diagnostic company using the microbiome to detect early-stage cancer, Micronoma has a cutting-edge advantage, and is developing this method using minimally invasive blood samples.
+The diagnostic implications of microbiome markers in tissue and liquid biopsies are endless, and Micronoma is the first company developing a platform using these markers in blood to detect early-stage cancer.

-Oncobiota™ can be applied to many cancer types.
-Starting with lung cancer, which has the highest need for early detection and with one of the highest incidence and mortality rates, we can make a big difference in the lives of the many patients affected each year.
-In addition, current standard of care for lung cancer detection (low dose CT scan) is plagued with a very high rate of false positives (95%+), leading to unnecessary lung tissue biopsies.
-With a lower rate of false positives, the Micronoma platform has the opportunity to significantly reduce the risk and cost of lung cancer diagnosis.
+We are developing Oncobiota™ so it can be applied to many cancer types.
+Starting with lung cancer, which has a need for early detection and with one of the highest incidences and mortality rates, we can make a big difference in the lives of the many patients affected each year.
+In addition, the current standard of care for lung cancer detection (low dose CT scan) is plagued with a high rate of false positives (94.5%), leading to unnecessary lung tissue biopsies.* With a lower rate of false positives, we believe the Micronoma platform has the opportunity to significantly reduce the risk and cost of lung cancer diagnosis.

-A liquid biopsy is a test done on a sample of blood to look for a methylation or fragmentation profile and/or within circulating tumor cells (CTC) and/or DNA that is shed from the tumor.
+- A traditional liquid biopsy usually refers to a test done on a sample of blood to look for one or more genetic biomarker(s) associated with a cancer, such as methylation or fragmentation profile of genetic materials isolated from circulating tumor cells (CTC) and/or cell-free DNA that is shed from the tumor.

-At Micronoma, we focus on the circulating microbial nucleic acid signatures present from the tumor and the body’s response to the developing tumor.
-Importantly, these signals are not dependent on tumor size, enabling our proprietary platform to detect cancer at an earlier stage of development.
+- At Micronoma, we focus on the circulating microbial nucleic acid signatures, or microbiome biomarkers, that are associated with the tumor and the body’s response to the developing tumor.
+Importantly, and based on published data, these microbial signals do not seem to be dependent on tumor size, potentially enabling our proprietary platform to detect cancer at an earlier stage of cancer development.